Interactive marketing: what it is and how to get it right

 4. Converting prospects into customers

-Ion Interactive states in its research that interactive content could increase your submission rate to 80%.
+According to Ion Interactive’s research, interactive content can increase your submission rate by up to 80%.
 By making it more engaging and rewarding for the user, interactive content is more likely to collect more data than any other type of content.
 It’s up to you then to analyse the data collected and turn your prospects into customers.

-In almost ten years, interactive tools and levers have evolved.
-From quizzes and contests to more entertaining and interactive formats, interactive marketing is your ally to support your sales efforts at all stages of your customer’s journey, from data collection to audience engagement and customer retention.
+Over the past decade, interactive tools and levers have undergone significant evolution.
+From quizzes and contests to more engaging and interactive formats, interactive marketing is your ally to support your sales efforts at all stages of your customer’s journey, from data collection to audience engagement and customer retention.

-For many brands, the transition to a cookieless world (cf. Google announcing the phasing out of third-party cookies by the second half of 2024) means rethinking their data collection strategy in order to rely more on first-party data and zero-party data.
-The way they are targeting and segmenting audiences for digital advertising will change.
+For many brands, the transition to a cookieless world means rethinking their data collection strategy to rely more on first- and zero-party data.
+Consequently, the way they target and segment audiences for digital advertising will change.
 They will need to connect or reconnect with customers in new and innovative ways.

 Source: Forrester

-First- and zero-party data is the data that is intentionally and proactively shared directly by consumers.
+First-party data and zero-party data is the data that is intentionally and proactively shared directly by consumers.
 Therefore, the collection of such data gives consumers greater control over precisely what information is being collected.
-At the same time, it gives brands access to valuable insights, enabling them to effectively target customers with personalised offers
+At the same time, it provides brands with valuable insights, enabling them to effectively target customers with personalised offers.

-And guess what marketing tactic is seen by many as one of the most promising to collect first-party and zero-party data?
+And guess what marketing tactic is seen by many as one of the most promising to collect first- and zero-party data?
 You’ve guessed it: interactive marketing!

 Why?
 As explained previously in this article, it’s becoming increasingly difficult to engage consumers and, by doing so, have them share information about themselves in return.
-As a result, you need to be offering consumers useful, valuable, entertaining and relevant content if you want them to share more details about themselves.
+As a result, you need to offer consumers useful, valuable, entertaining, and relevant content if you want them to share more details about themselves.
 And interactive marketing presents numerous opportunities to make all this possible.

-Now that you know everything there is to know about the theory behind interactive marketing, let’s take a look at how you can incorporate interactive marketing into your strategy with concrete interactive marketing examples from major brands.
+Let’s take a look at how you can incorporate interactive marketing into your strategy with concrete examples from major brands.

 No matter what sector you’re working in (sports, entertainment, politics, automotive, etc.), interactive marketing will help you to differentiate your content, capture more attention, and get a higher return on your marketing efforts.